 The Meko Universal Stylus sports a fibre tip on one end with a diameter of about 0.24in and a disc tip on the other offering a diameter of 0.27in.
-Simply flip them around to use whichever tip you prefer too.
+Simply flip the stylus around and use whichever you prefer.
 These aren’t the finest of drawing tools, but they’re still good for Mario Maker 2 level creation.
 You won’t have any trouble completing accurate movements and taps feel very responsive on the screen.

-What’s more, if you’re liable to lose your stylus, you can buy a Meko Capacitive Stylus Pen and you get a pack of two styluses for not much more than the price of one.
+What’s more, if you’re liable to lose your stylus, you can buy a Meko Capacitive Stylus Pen and you get a pack of two for not much more than the price of one.
 We’ve been there, right?
-Who hasn’t somehow lost half a dozen 3DS styluses in the space of, well, no time at all?
-In addition, you also receive four replacement disc tips and two replacement fibre tips.
-You know, for those times when you somehow lose the tip of your stylus too.
+Who hasn’t somehow lost half a dozen of those fiddly 3DS styluses in the space of, well, no time at all?
+In addition, you also receive four replacement disc tips and two replacement fibre tips – you know, for those times when you somehow lose the tip of your stylus too.

-The stylus is made from a mixture of stainless steel and aluminium so it feels good to the touch.
-And there’s no risk of scratches or stains.
-Overall, that’s why we rate it as the best stylus for Nintendo Switch.
+The stylus is made from a mixture of stainless steel and aluminium, so it feels really good to the touch, and there’s no risk of scratches or stains.
+That’s why we rate it as the best overall stylus for Nintendo Switch.

 Best Budget Nintendo Switch stylus

 At such a low price, you shouldn’t expect any neat extras like a lanyard or replacement tips.
-However, it does still offer a built-in clip so you can easily hook it onto your shirt pocket if you want.
-At least when it’s not stored in your Nintendo Switch Lite case.
-It looks subtle enough that you’d easily be able to do so in a work environment without anyone asking questions.
-It’s made from high-quality aluminium and looks the part for business-related stylus purposes and, well, designing the most devious Mario Maker 2 level that has ever been seen before.
+However, it does still offer a built-in clip so you can easily hook it onto your shirt pocket when it’s not stored in your Nintendo Switch Lite case.
+The design is subtle enough that you’d easily be able to do so in a work environment without anyone asking questions.
+It’s made from high-quality aluminium and looks the part for all your businessy stylus needs – even if you make it your business to design the most devious Mario Maker level known to man.

 Best Lightweight Nintendo Switch stylus

-A stylus isn’t particularly heavy in the first place but the Wacom CS-100 Bamboo Solo Stylus stands out because it’s just that lightweight.
-Made from metal with a satin finish, it only weighs about 20g and it feels delightful between your fingers.
+A stylus isn’t particularly heavy in the first place, but the Wacom CS-100 Bamboo Solo Stylus stands out because it’s just that lightweight.
+Made with a satin finish, it only weighs about 20g and it feels delightful between your fingers.

 Do I need a Nintendo Switch stylus?